Iblouse/Proactive-churn-prevention/blog_post.md

 ### Example: Critical-Risk Customer Analysis

-Here's how the system handles a **Critical-risk customer**—the cases where intervention timing matters most:
+Here's how the system handles a **Critical-risk customer**-the cases where intervention timing matters most:

 **Churn Score Analysis (CUST_001593):**
 ```json